Upcoming Events

 Alex Capri is a research fellow at the Hinrich Foundation and a lecturer in the Business School at the National University of Singapore.
 He also teaches at the NUS Lee Kuan Yew School of Public Policy.

 From 2007-2012, Alex was the Partner and Regional Leader of KPMG’s International Trade & Customs Practice in Asia Pacific, based in Hong Kong.
-Alex has over 20 years of experience in global value chains, business and international trade – both as an academic and a professional consultant.
+Alex has over 20 years of experience in international trade, geopolitical analysis, and global value chains — as a business professional and academic.

-He advises governments and businesses on matters involving trade and global value chains.
-Areas of focus include: IT solutions for traceable supply chains, sanctions, export controls, FTAs and trade optimization.
+He advises governments and businesses on trade, geopolitics, and technology.
+Areas of focus include: IT solutions for traceable supply chains, sanctions, export controls, FTAs, and trade optimization.

 He holds a MSc from the London School of Economics in International Political Economy and a BA in International Relations from the University of Southern California.